eslint/eslint/docs/user-guide/migrating-to-6.0.0.md

 * [`no-console`](https://eslint.org/docs/rules/no-console) disallows calling functions like `console.log`.
 While this rule is useful in many cases (e.g. to avoid inadvertently leaving debugging statements in production code), it is not as broadly applicable as the other rules in `eslint:recommended`, and it was a source of false positives in cases where `console.log` is acceptable (e.g. in CLI applications).

 Finally, in ESLint v5 `eslint:recommended` would explicitly disable all core rules that were not considered "recommended".
-This could cause confusion behavior if `eslint:recommended` was loaded after another config, since `eslint:recommended` would have the effect of turning off some rules.
+This could cause confusing behavior if `eslint:recommended` was loaded after another config, since `eslint:recommended` would have the effect of turning off some rules.
 In ESLint v6, `eslint:recommended` has no effect on non-recommended rules.

 **To address:** To mimic the `eslint:recommended` behavior from 5.x, you can explicitly disable/enable rules in a config file as follows: